barryCFlynn/Pixel_Perfect/README.md

             super().save(*args, **kwargs)

 4. SMTP Email Sending Issue

-Bug: SMTP.starttls() got an unexpected keyword argument 'keyfile'.
+    **Bug**: SMTP.starttls() got an unexpected keyword argument 'keyfile'.

-Solution: Downgrade Python version to 3.10.14 in Heroku by adjusting runtime.txt.
+    **Solution**: Downgrade Python version to 3.10.14 in Heroku by adjusting runtime.txt.

 5. Quantity Input Not Updating on Desktop

-Bug: Quantity not greyed out at 1 on desktop view.
+    **Bug**: Quantity not greyed out at 1 on desktop view.

-Solution: Change quantity-form ID to a class and update the corresponding JavaScript to use class selectors.
+    **Solution**: Change quantity-form ID to a class and update the corresponding JavaScript to use class selectors.

 6. Custom 404 Error Handling

-Bug: 500 Error when trying to load a non-existent page.
+    **Bug**: 500 Error when trying to load a non-existent page.

-Solution: Create custom 404 handler in views.py and reference it in urls.py:
+    **Solution**: Create custom 404 handler in views.py and reference it in urls.py:

         def handler404(request, exception):
             return render(request, 'errors/404.html', status=404)